IBM/aspera-cli/README.md

         --vault-password=VALUE       Vault password
         --sdk-url=VALUE              URL to get SDK
         --sdk-folder=VALUE           SDK folder path
-        --notif-to=VALUE             Email recipient for notification of transfers --notif-template=VALUE       Email ERB template for notification of transfers --version-check-days=VALUE   Period in days to check new version (zero to disable) --plugin-folder=VALUE        Folder where to find additional plugins --insecure=ENUM              Do not validate any HTTPS certificate: [no], yes
+        --notify-to=VALUE            Email recipient for notification of transfers --notify-template=VALUE      Email ERB template for notification of transfers --version-check-days=VALUE   Period in days to check new version (zero to disable) --plugin-folder=VALUE        Folder where to find additional plugins --insecure=ENUM              Do not validate any HTTPS certificate: [no], yes